Close Menu

 Contrasting Call and Put Options

 Both calls and puts can be combined into complex strategies—straddles, strangles, spreads—that exploit different expectations about direction, volatility, and timing.
-Understanding basic differences helps in choosing the right instrument for each market view.
+Understanding the basic differences helps choose the right instrument for each market view.

 Differences Between Call and Put Options